 Use the same flooring throughout your main floor.
 This will help make the kitchen feel like it is a space worthy of lingering in, not a back of house functional space that one must hide from the company.

 As you can see, great kitchens don’t happen by accident – you need a recipe for success.
 Each of My Modern Home’s home designs already include all of the elements needed to ensure that you have the ingredients to whip up something fantastic when you build:

 Not only that, but we would be happy to be your sous-chef.
 Think of us as your architect on demand.
-We offer support and a guiding hand from the initial design, right across your home-building experience, including offering kitchen design services.
+We offer support and a guiding hand from the initial design, work closely with custom home builders, and help you, your builder or home renovation contractor from start to finish across your home-building or home renovation experience, including offering kitchen design services.